 First, we need to understand what a PAR range means.
 Plants have a substance that helps them to trap light for photosynthesis.
 This substance is called chlorophyll.
 The PAR range is used in light spectrum charts to highlight the kind of wavelengths that could be trapped by chlorophyll to allow for plant development ultimately.

 It has been observed that the zenith of photosynthetic energy falls in the blue and red-light spectrums of this range.
 For driving photosynthesis, the red spectrum/light is considered to be the most efficient.
-This light is crucial for plants at the flowering stage as it helps to stimulate biomass growth (which is paramount to plant growers).
-On the other hand, blue light is crucial for both the flowering and vegetative stages of plant growth.
+This light is crucial for plants at the flowering as it helps to stimulate biomass growth (which is paramount to plant growers).
+On the other hand, blue light is crucial for both flowering and vegetative plant growth.
 However, it is more useful for structural and vegetative growth.

 Full spectrum grow light is a priceless gem in terms of stimulating crucial aspects of growth for your plant.
 However, they will only be able to determine the growth of plants when several other factors are in place.
 For instance, some plants use the PAR-spectrum kind of light for photosynthesis and then use a wavelength beyond the 400-700nm range.
 This kind of full-spectrum light can help to accelerate the rate of growth, increase nutrition, and speed up flowering.